Measuring Stochastic Rationality: Rationality and Choice

 Intuitively speaking, our goal here is to approximate a given stochastic choice function $\mathbb{P}$ on $\mathfrak{X}$ by means of a deterministic choice correspondence.
-For this approximation to be meaningful from the behavioral perspective, it is desirable that we use a choice correspondence $ C_{\mathbb{P}}$ so that, for any menu $S,$ the set $C_{\mathbb{P}}(S)$ consists of all items in $S$ that have a \textquotedblleft significant\textquotedblright\ probability of being chosen in $S$, eliminating, for instance, items that are chosen by mistake, in a rush, etc..
+For this approximation to be meaningful from the behavioral perspective, it is desirable that we use a choice correspondence $ C_{\mathbb{P}}$ so that, for any menu $S,$ the set $C_{\mathbb{P}}(S)$ consists of all items in $S$ that have a \textquotedblleft significant\textquotedblright\ probability of being chosen in $S$, eliminating, for instance, items that are chosen by mistake, or in a rush, etc..
 Unfortunately, there is no unique best way of doing this.
 If $\mathbb{P }(x,\{x,y\})=\frac{99}{100},$ it may make good sense to use $C_{\mathbb{P} ,1}\{x,y\}=\{x\}$ to represent the choices of the agent deterministically, but if $\mathbb{P}(x,\{x,y\})=\frac{51}{100},$ then using $C_{\mathbb{P},1}$ would hardly be reasonable; in that case it seems more meaningful to use $C_{ \mathbb{P},0}\{x,y\}=\{x,y\}$ to this end.
-This is the main reason why Fishburn considered a multitude of approximations.
+Conceptually speaking, this is why Fishburn was forced to consider a multitude of approximations.

 In words, $C_{\mathbb{P},\lambda }(S)$ consists of all feasible items in $S$ for which there are no alternatives that are $\frac{1}{\lambda }$ times more likely to be chosen in $S.$ For $\lambda $ close to 1, it seems unexceptionable that we qualify the members of $C_{\mathbb{P},\lambda }(S)$ as the potential \textquotedblleft choices\textquotedblright\ of the agent from $S,$ and conversely, for $\lambda $ close to 0, it stands to reason to think of the members of $S\backslash C_{\mathbb{P},\lambda }(S)$ as the objects that are chosen only by mistake.
 In this paper, we stay away from the issue of choosing an appropriate $\lambda $.
 Instead, we adopt a partial ordering approach in which \textit{all }$C_{\mathbb{P},\lambda }$s are used jointly.